Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

-\textbf{Super Learner} Super Learner~\cite{LaanSLS2007} is a loss based ensemble learning method that selects from a group of candidate algorithms by minimizing the risk via K-folds cross-validation and assigning weights to individual algorithms based on their performance.
+For the initial estimation, we consider Super Learner (SL) and/or Highly Adaptive Lasso (HAL), which often serve as “off the shelf” algorithms in targeted learning.
+SL~\citep{LaanSLS2007} is a loss-based ensemble learning method that selects from a group of candidate algorithms by minimizing the risk via K-folds cross-validation and assigning weights to individual algorithms based on their performance.
 The discrete SL can be used to select the best prediction algorithm from among a supplied library of machine learning algorithms.
 The ensemble SL can be used to assign weights to the library of candidate learners so as to create a combination of these learners that minimizes the cross-validated risk with respect to an appropriate loss function.
-This notion of weighted combinations has also been referred to as stacked regression~\cite{BreimanSRJ1996}.
-Super Learner provides an important step in creating a robust estimator. \\

-\textbf{Highly Adaptive Lasso} Highly adaptive lasso is a nonparametric regression estimator, which is capable of estimating complex functional parameters with mild assumptions that the true functional parameter is right-hand continuous with left-hand limits and has variation norm smaller than a constant, but neither relies upon local smoothness assumptions nor is constructed using local smoothing techniques~\cite{BenkeserHALE2016}.
-The HAL estimator can be represented in the following form (the zeroth-order formulation \cite{BenkeserHALE2016, vanderLaanEEPDJ2021}):
+This notion of weighted combinations has also been referred to as stacked regression~\citep{BreimanSRJ1996}.
+SL provides an important step in creating a robust estimator.
+The other algorithm we consider is HAL.
+It is a nonparametric loss based estimator, which is capable of estimating complex functional parameters with mild assumptions that the true functional parameter is right-hand continuous with left-hand limits and has variation norm smaller than a constant, but neither relies upon local smoothness assumptions nor is constructed using local smoothing techniques~\citep{BenkeserHALE2016}.
+The HAL estimator can be represented in the following form~\citep{BenkeserHALE2016, vanderLaanEEPDJ2021}:

 where $s$ denotes any subset of $\{1,2,...,p\}$, and $\phi_{s,i}: x_s \mapsto I(\tilde{x}_{s,i} \leq x_s)$ are the indicator basis functions defined by the support points $\tilde{x}_{s,i}$ from the observations.
-In other words, the HAL estimator constructs a linear combination of indicator basis functions to minimize the loss-specific empirical risk under the constraint that the $L_1$ norm of the vector of coefficients is bounded by a finite constant matching the sectional variation norm of the target functional~\cite{ErtefaieNIPWJ2021}.
-HAL allows for arbitrarily complex functional forms to be estimated at fast (near-parametric) convergence rates and has been shown to have competitive finite-sample performance relative to many other popular machine learning algorithms~\cite{BenkeserHALE2016, BibautFRERA2019, vanderLaanEEPDJ2021}.\\
+In other words, the HAL estimator constructs a linear combination of indicator basis functions to minimize the loss-specific empirical risk under the constraint that the $L_1$ norm of the vector of coefficients is bounded by a finite constant matching the sectional variation norm of the target functional~\citep{ErtefaieNIPWJ2021}.
+HAL allows for arbitrarily complex functional forms to be estimated at convergence rates $o_p(n^{-\frac{1}{3}})$ up till $\log{n}$ factor and has been shown to have competitive finite-sample performance relative to many other popular machine learning algorithms~\citep{BenkeserHALE2016, BibautFRERA2019, vanderLaanEEPDJ2021}.